Looking for a Used Grand Cherokee in your area?

 Smaller owners are impressed with the room inside the Grand Cherokee, but those six feet tall and above will find it rather unaccommodating.
 Performance, in both power and efficiency, for the V6 is unimpressive, and while power ramps up significantly from there with the two V8s, the sacrifices made in efficiency make it hardly worthwhile.
 However, many have mentioned a welcome blend of on- and off-road performance.

-Talk about the 2010 Jeep Grand Cherokee
+What's your take on the 2010 Jeep Grand Cherokee?

 Jeep Grand Cherokee Questions